ANTINOUS ART FREQUENTLY ASKED QUESTIONS

 “Editions” are the number of photographic prints created by the artist for the series they release to be sold.
 For example, an artist may have one image and then prints this in 6 copies: 4 to be sold (Edition 1 of 4, 2 of 4, 3 of 4, and 4 of 4), with the two remaining copies divided as one to the artist (“Artist’s Copy”) and one to the printer (“Printer’s Proof”).
 So, only 4 copies of the image in this size and format will ever be sold, greatly increasing the print’s value for collectors.
 Eventually the Artist’s Copy or the Printer’s Proof may find its way to the market, as these are sometimes highly desirable by collectors.

 Many antique prints were only offered as black and white etchings, woodcuts, or similar.
-However, many artists and authors wanted the extra luxury of color added to their books or editions and engaged artists to do this by hand.
+However, some artists and authors wanted the extra luxury of color added to their books or editions and engaged other artists to do this by hand.
 This was a very costly way to attract more buyers of the editions offered on sale.
 Sometimes the artists would create the initial drawings and other artists would add the color after the print had been struck (printed).
 Each hand-coloured prints is different and unique.

 On many of our color prints you can see the brushstrokes of color if you tilt the print towards the light.
 Some fish prints also added silver or gold to create iridescence in the color to imitate the skin of fishes.
 This creates an extra dimension of artistry in the print.